sanisoclem/preint-test/readme.md

  - There is no throttling so someone can just flood you with requests and take the app down or inflate your AWS costs
  - Old data are not cleaned up.
- - [Rocket](rocket) is pre `1.0`, so API is still unstable and there are some missing features (like OpenAPI and SSL is not yet considered production ready).
+ - [Rocket](rocket) is pre `1.0`, so API is still unstable and there are some missing features (like OpenAPI, async and SSL is not yet considered production ready).
 I would probably put `nginx` in from of this if serving on the internet.
  - No CORS header, so the API cannot be used by other sites (if intended to be used)
  - No performance monitoring
  - The logging story for rocket is not yet well developed, so it might be a bit hard to aggregate logs.
 If an nginx is put in front, we can at least have http logs.